 Van der Kolk (1996) argues that overwhelming experiences can lead to a split in consciousness.
 This can result in complex adaptive responses with a cluster of associated symptoms of dissociation, physical symptoms and emotional instability.
 When trauma is experienced in childhood such responses can lead to complex characterological adaptations.
 This can include inability to identify emotional states.
 He suggests that treatment must encompass four areas; desensitisation of traumatic memories, discriminating past triggers from present circumstance, developing self-regulation, and making intellectual sense of the traumatic events and their impact on one’s life.

-Briere (1992) also notes the long term impacts of childhood trauma.
-These typically involve watchful anxiety, a preoccupation with control, and misinterpretation of interpersonal situations as threatening, as well as disruption to ability to form relationships, and difficulties with emotional regulation.
+Briere (1992) also notes the longterm impacts of childhood trauma.
+These typically involve watchful anxiety, a preoccupation with control, and misinterpretation of interpersonal situations as threatening, as well as disruption to the ability to form relationships, and difficulties with emotional regulation.
 From this perspective, treatment involves completion of interrupted developmental tasks and skills.

 Rothschild (2000; 2003) adds to Herman’s ideas by integrating neurological understandings of stress and memory.
 Explicit (conscious memory) and implicit (body memory) are stored in different parts of the brain.
-Simply put, traumatic incidents remain trapped and fragmented in the implicit memory system where they can be provoked, causing hyperarousal (i.e. flashbacks, panic attacks, etc.) but not in a way that can be understood or integrated (2003, pp. 5-11).
+Simply put, traumatic incidents remain trapped and fragmented in the implicit memory system where they can be provoked, causing hyperarousal (i.e. flashbacks, panic attacks, etc.) but not in a way that can be understood or integrated because they have never been integrated into conscious memory (2003, pp. 5-11).

 Rothschild sees the first goal of trauma therapy as learning how to “put the brakes on” – that is, keeping arousal at a manageable level (2003, p.
 8).
 Recognising the fragmented nature of traumatic memory, she suggests Levine’s SIBAM model (sensation, images, behaviours, affects & meaning) as a framework for understanding the task of remembrance and integration (2003, p.
 12).
 She proposes 10 principles of working with trauma that stress safety and relationship building, as well as the creative and collaborative use of tailored techniques drawn from an eclectic toolkit (pp. 18-22).
-This includes the caution that directly addressing traumatic material may not always be possible or advisable.
+Directly addressing traumatic material may not always be possible or advisable.

 Depersonalisation is a dissociative disorder often associated with trauma.
 It can sometimes present like atypical depression and is often co-morbid with it (Baker et al., 2003, p.
 428).
 The symptoms include feeling emotionless and detached from various aspects of self (RU, 2001, p.
 128) and “Feelings of having the mind empty of thoughts, memories or images, and an inability to focus and sustain attention” (Sierra & Berrios, 2000, p.
 154).
 Clients may report such things as “I don’t feel like a person” or “Most of the time I’m feeling empty” or “It’s very rarely that I can conjure up memory or emotions about the past or anything like that, because normally I can’t”.

 All of the trauma authors considered above make the general link between trauma and dissociation and, as noted, Scaer makes the explicit link between the trauma of premature birth and its long-term impacts, including dissociation.
-Indeed in a study of the link between childhood interpersonal trauma and depersonalisation disorder Simeon, Guraknik, Schmeidler, Sirof, & Knutelska (2001, p.
-1031) conclude that “childhood interpersonal trauma as a whole was highly predictive of both a diagnosis of depersonalisation disorder and dissociation” (2001, p.
+Indeed, in a study of the link between childhood interpersonal trauma and depersonalisation disorder Simeon, Guraknik, Schmeidler, Sirof, & Knutelska (2001) conclude that “childhood interpersonal trauma as a whole was highly predictive of both a diagnosis of depersonalisation disorder and dissociation” (p.
 1031).

 When treating trauma from infancy or from premature birth Scaer (2001) notes that infants “are especially susceptible to dissociate or freeze in the face of trauma” (p.
 136).
 He further notes that “little if anything in the Post Traumatic Stress Disorder (PTSD) literature addresses the terrible trauma to which premature infants are exposed, or the long-term behavioural and emotional sequelae of that trauma” (p.
 152).
 With regard to treatment, he notes a variety of approaches but concludes “the therapeutic key to dispelling dissociation and [emotional] numbing remains an enigma”, yet optimistically notes “many victims of traumatic stress do respond to existing therapies” (p.
 183).